firedrakeproject/Irksome/demos/lowlevel/demo_lowlevel_homogbc.py.rst

   from firedrake import *
   from ufl.algorithms.ad import expand_derivatives

-  from irksome import GaussLegendre, getForm, Dt, MeshConstant from irksome.tools import get_stage_space
+  from irksome import GaussLegendre, getForm, Dt from irksome.tools import get_stage_space

 Note that we imported :func:`.getForm` rather than :class:`.TimeStepper`.
 That's the